Stoozing is all about how to make money from 0% interest periods, but how does it work?

 Don't get mixed up, make sure to not use your 0% purchase card to make a money transfer, and do not use your money transfer card to make any purchases.
 These cards will often offer different rates for purchases and money transfers.

 You must meet your minimum monthly card repayments or you will lose your 0% interest period.
-This would make your 'stoozing' pointless and you should pay off your card debts as soon as possible or you will be out of pocket.
+This would make your 'stoozing' pointless.
+You should pay off your card debts as soon as possible or you will be out-of-pocket.

 If you do decide to become a 'stoozer', you will need a good credit score, so regularly check your credit report - read our guide on how to improve your credit score to learn more.